CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ### `set_callback`
 !!! description "`AMM.set_callback(liquidity_mining_callback: LMGauge):`"

-    Output amount is defined, not sure how much of input coin is needed (if input coin is not enough to reach output coin, then the tx will revert).
-Function only callable by the `admin` of the AMM (which is the controller, which is controlled by the DAO).
-Callback is not set yet, i think this will be set when implementing curve lp tokens (staked in gauge) as collateral for crvusd.
+    Function to set the liquidity mining callback.

+    !!!note
+        This function is only callable by the admin of the contract.

     | Input      | Type   | Description |
     | ----------- | -------| ----|